MF366-Coding/WriterClassic-OfficialPlugins/README.md

 # WriterClassic-OfficialPlugins
 Official plugins for WriterClassic v8.0.0+

+Don't know how to install plugins?
+CAREFUL!

+It requires Python skills!